Ruth Bolton helping deliver quality and great taste to your food led business

 Private members clubs - I managed the Farmers Club in Bury St Edmunds in the late 1970's, ensuring the smooth running of the club under the direction of the house committee and with responsibility for the cooking of lunches, dinners and arranging special events.
 I also held the franchise for the catering concession at Bury St Edmunds Golf Club in the 1990's.

 Outside Catering - My first business was a sandwich round in Bury St Edmunds in the early 1980's which I expanded into a full event catering business, specialising in catering for office and business events within East Anglia.
 The business grew to include weddings, dinner parties, family parties and music industry events.
 I retired from catering in summer 2019 although I keep my hand in by providing race support (lots of tea and cakes) for the Historic Racing Drivers Club.

 Opening my own restaurant - I bought The Chalice Restaurant in the early 1980's and ran one of East Anglia's most popular vegetarian restaurants.
 We grew our own bean-shoots, made our own tofu and cooked everything from scratch.
 We were regularly reviewed by the national papers with a devoted and loyal customer base.
 Three children and 20 years later I returned to the same premises and served local meat and fish on a seasonal, monthly, modern British menu - ahead of its time in 2004.
-I sold the restaurant to the current owners of Pea Porridge who have taken the business to award winning level.
+I sold the restaurant to the current owners of Pea Porridge who have taken the business to award winning level and have recently been awarded a Michelin Star.

 Teaching and Assessing - NVQ Assessing brought me to teaching both front of house service and cookery at Further Education level at West Suffolk College.
-Here I continue to volunteer as a mentor to the current hospitality students.
-I also provide work experience placements for the local community college.
+Here I continue to volunteer as a mentor to the current hospitality students and have provided work experience placements for the local community college.
 I have taught adult education classes including Cook Your Way Round The World, One Pot Cookery, Cooking With Herbs, Learn to Preserve.
 Cooking on a Budget.